AIRLab-POLIMI/active-vision/README.md

   ros2 launch igus_rebel_moveit_config demo.launch.py load_base:=false mount:=none camera:=none end_effector:=none
   ```
   - The command executes a launch file that run the Igus ReBeL robot on RViz2, controllable using the MoveIt2 framework directly from RViz2.
+  - The real Igus ReBeL robot can be controlled using the MoveIt2 framework commands by changing the arguments to `hardware_protocol:=cri load_base:=true`.
   - It is possible to change the arguments: `load_base`, `mount`, `end_effector`, `camera`.
   - If camera is inserted, no data will be shown due to the absence of a simulated or real-word environment from which the data comes.